kauri-io/Content/IPFS 101/Installing.md

   `$ cat helloworld.txt`
   `hello world 2`

 As you can see, we changed the text to say **"hello world 2"** and when we added it to IPFS, we were given a new hash.
-By using the cat command, we see that our **helloworld.txt** file was updated with the nee text.
+By using the cat command, we see that our **helloworld.txt** file was updated with the new text.

 It's also possible to still read the "hello world 1" phrase that we had earlier.